DinoChiesa/Apigee-Authorization-Air-Quality-MCP/README.md

 3. You need to set up an OpenID Connect IDP, and provision a new Client ID and Secret pair.
 Steps for this varies, depending on your IDP.
 For setting up Auth0, you can try [these steps](./Auth0-setup.md).

+   This example will work with any OIDC-compliant IDP, but I don't have the specific steps for each IDP.

 ### Service and Proxy Provisioning Steps